 Chicago criminal defense attorney, James Dimeas, has handled thousands of criminal cases in all of the courthouses in Cook County.
 James Dimeas is a criminal defense lawyer who understands that each of the courthouses in Cook County operates a little differently than every other courthouse in Cook County.
 James Dimeas understands how each courthouse operates and how each judge in every courtroom operates.
 James Dimeas knows how to get things done in Cook County and knows how to get results!

-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over 25 years of experience handling criminal cases throughout Chicago, Cook County, and the Chicago Metropolitan Area.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018."
-James Dimeas has been named a "Best DUI Attorney" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
-The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over 26 years of experience handling criminal cases throughout Chicago, Cook County, and the Chicago Metropolitan Area.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
+James Dimeas was named a "Best DUI Attorney" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any criminal defense attorney in the United States.
-James Dimeas is truly one of the best criminal defense lawyer in the Chicago, Cook County, and the State of Illinois.
+James Dimeas is truly one of the best criminal defense lawyer in Chicago, Cook County, the State of Illinois, and the United States.